CSEdelft/FAQ/computer-organisation/assembly.md

 ## Assembler Directives

-assembler directives are notes for the assembler which tell it how to do the compiling.
+Assembler directives are notes for the assembler which tell it how to do the compiling.

 | directive | explaination |
 | --------- | ------------ |